-The ECG function is quite useful for a variety of reasons, but what do you do if your Apple Watch ECG isn’t working?
+The ECG function is quite useful for various reasons, but what do you do if your Apple Watch ECG isn’t working?

 #1 Make sure the ECG feature is available in your country and that you are “of age”

 The ECG app is not available in every country, unfortunately.
-This is mainly due to the fact that it is considered a medical device, and each country has its own regulations around this.
+This is mainly because it is considered a medical device, and each country has regulations around it.

 Head to Apple’s website to get a comprehensive list of countries where you can use the app.

-Additionally, your country may restrict use of the ECG app to certain ages only.
-For example, in the US you must be 22 years or older to use the ECG app.
+Additionally, your country may restrict the use of the ECG app to certain ages only.
+For example, you must be 22 years or older in the US to use the ECG app.

 #2 Verify your watch model is compatible

-#3 Do you use your Apple Watch in standalone mode using Apple family setup?
+#3 Do you use your Apple Watch in standalone mode using Apple’s family setup?

-If you don’t use an iPhone with your watch and had a family member set it up as a standalone device using their iPhone, then the ECG app is not available for you.
+If you don’t use an iPhone with your watch and have a family member set it up as a standalone device using their iPhone, then the ECG app is not available for you.

-Unfortunately, in standalone mode, many of the health related Apple Watch features are dependent on having a companion iPhone.
+Unfortunately, in standalone mode, many health-related Apple Watch features depend on having a companion iPhone.